lmbneuron/D-LMBmap/tutorial/README.md

   ![img.png](img/img5.png)
 -------
 ## Computation Cost
 We test reigstration, soma detection, axon segmentation, style transfer and brain region segmentation on the CPU and GPU.
 The time is shown below.
-(Soma detection can only run on the CPU.)
+(Soma detection can only run on the CPU)

 |Function\Time|  CPU   | GPU  |
 |---- |  ----  | ----  |